Enisseo/ephl/README.md

 After reading the previous sections, you still don't know what I think of template engines?
-They are made by Satan (aka CTO) and the Four Horsemen of the Apocalypse (aka developers) and their only goal is to piss off every existing guy, from the developer - who'd like to write some good ol' PHP code, not learn a new language - to the designer - who'd need the developer for every 20% task the engine is not able to manage and who have to learn a new language anyway.
+They are made by Satan (aka CTO) and the Four Horsemen of the Apocalypse (aka developers) and their only goal is to piss off every existing guy, from the developer - who would like to write some good ol' PHP code, not learn a new language - to the designer - who would need the developer for every 20% task the engine is not able to manage and who would have to learn a new language anyway.

 ### The good ###